A Concept of Possibility for Real-World Events: An Example: Vehicle Waypoint Navigation

 \section{An Example: Vehicle Waypoint Navigation}

 These ideas may be illustrated with a hypothetical real-world application.
+As mentioned, possibility theory may profitably be applied to problems of planning.
+A plan consists of a sequence of events leading from a start state to a goal state.
+Possibility theory can play a role when there is more than one plan for the same start-goal mission.
+The theory can be applied to compute a degree of possibility for each plan, from which one can choose the plan that has the highest possibility degree and thus may be regarded as the easiest to complete.

+Applying the theory requires that, for each event, one assigns suitable prerequisites and constraints, and then for each of these prerequisites and constraints finds data sources that can be used to estimate their probabilities.
+However, if desired, or in case relevant data is not available, such probabilities can be assigned subjectively.
+Given that this has been accomplished, the degrees of possibility for the various plans can be computed in the manner that is illustrated in this example.

 Consider the task of navigating a vehicle (with or without a driver) through a network of city streets.
 Suppose that, as depicted in Figure 1, it is desired to travel from point A to point H, and some mapping service has identified several alternative routes, also shown in Figure 1.
-Each node in the graph is a {\it waypoint} and each link between two waypoints is a {\it leg}.
+In this case each route comprises a plan, where the tasks consist of navigating the legs of the route, i.e., each leg comprises a task.
+Each node in the graph is a {\it waypoint} and each link between two waypoints is a {\it leg}. n this case each route comprises a plan, where the tasks consist of navigating the legs of the route, i.e., each leg comprises a task.
+As can be seen in Figure 1, there are three plans, route A, B, D, G, H, route A, B, E, G, H, and route A, C, F, G, H.

 Further suppose that this is taking place in a ``smart city'', which provides the vehicle with real-time information concerning traffic conditions on all the indicated legs of the journey.
 The objective is to determine the degree of possibility that the vehicle can reach waypoint H at a speed of at least the designated speed limits for the various legs.

 For the purposes of this example, assume also that the vehicle reassesses this possibility at each waypoint where it must make a decision regarding which way to proceed.
 Thus, at point A the vehicle may decide to proceed to either B or C. If it chooses B, then, after arriving at B, it must choose between D and E and then proceed to G and H. If it chooses C, then it is committed to the path A, C, F, G, H.